-3-year projects - Friday of 2nd week of your 9th term, usually your final Trinity Term; 3.5-year projects - Friday of 1st week of your 10th term, usually your final Michaelmas Term; 4-year, non-CDT, projects - Friday of 1st week of your 12th term, usually your final Trinity Term; Fusion CDT projects - Friday of 1st week of your 12th term, that is your final Trinity Term; Diamond & TMCS CDT projects - Friday of 2nd week of your 9th term on the DPhil programme, that is your final Trinity Term;
+3-year projects - Friday of 2nd week of your 9th term, usually your final Trinity Term;

+3.5-year projects (including 'Fusion-lite') - Friday of 1st week of your 10th term, usually your final Michaelmas Term;

+4-year, non-CDT, projects - Friday of 1st week of your 12th term, that is your final Trinity Term;

+Fusion CDT projects - Friday of 1st week of your 12th term, that is your final Trinity Term;

-Diamond & TMCS CDT projects - Friday of 2 nd week of your 9 th term on the DPhil programme, that is your final Trinity Term; MSc(Res) projects - Friday of 5 th week of your 6 th term, usually your final Trinity Term.
-Name: College: Title of project: Supervisor: Describe the progress objectives? you have made in the last six months.
-To what extent have you achieved you When do you expect to o submit your thesis?
-For the final 5 months s of your funded period (4 months for MSc): 1.
-Outline any remathesis. aining experiments/modelling runs that are essential to the completion of your Are the resource s for the above all available?
+Diamond & TMCS CDT projects - Friday of 2nd week of your 9th term on the DPhil programme, that is your final Trinity Term;

+MSc(Res) projects - Friday of 5th week of your 6th term, usually your final Trinity Term.

+Supervisor:

+Describe the progress you have made in the last six months.
+To what extent have you achieved your objectives?

+When do you expect to submit your thesis?

+For the final 5 months of your funded period (4 months for MSc):

+1. Outline any remaining experiments/modelling runs that are essential to the completion of your thesis.

+Are the resources for the above all available?

-2. Give an outline structure for your thesis in the form o page. f a provisional detailed table of contents
+2. Give an outline structure for your thesis in the form of a provisional detailed table of contents page.

-3. matters?
+3. Are you satisfied with the progress of your work?
+If not can you identify how you may improve matters?

-4. Finally, complete a revised Gantt Chart covering th thesis submission.
-Show all necessary tasks with the tasks and milestones already completed. e period from the start of your project up to neir approximate dates.
-Indicate those
+4. Finally, complete a revised Gantt Chart covering the period from the start of your project up to thesis submission.
+Show all necessary tasks with their approximate dates.
+Indicate those tasks and milestones already completed.

-Your our signature: Your superv risor's signature:
+Your signature: Your supervisor's signature: Date: Date:

-Date: ate: Date:

--96-

-Table able of Contents